TeachThought can be reached via email here.

 Who We Are

 TeachThought, LLC is a progressive learning brand dedicated to supporting educators in evolving learning for a 21st century audience.

 Most visibly, this starts with thought leadership and practical solutions for K-20 teachers via the TeachThought blog.
-It then extends to our design of learning models, curricula, apps, and other progressive learning tools to experiment with what works and what does through a combination of utopic opining and data-driven and research-supported thinking.
+It then extends to our design of learning models, curricula, technology, apps, and other learning tools to experiment with a combination of utopic opining and data-driven and research-supported thinking.

 TeachThought is primarily interested in exploring new learning models, including blended learning, project-based learning, self-directed learning, and the role of play in learning while also supporting existing K-20 educators as they seek to improve their own craft in practice today.
 So, a balance of reality and possibility.